shareefmwafy/shareefmwafy/README.md

 <!--About me-->
 <div align="left">
   <h3> ⭐ &nbsp;About me </h3>
-  <p>&nbsp;Hello, I am a computer engineer specialized in software engineering .
+  <p>&nbsp;I am a computer engineer specialized in software engineering .
 I strive to find innovative technological solutions, designing and programming systems that creatively and efficiently.
 I am constantly seeking challenges and growth in the world of information technology, believing in the importance of teamwork and effective communication to achieve success in the projects I undertake</p>
 </div>

 <!--The skills-->